 (1) Remuneration, Allowances and Benefits

-- A review shall be undertaken each regular election year to determine the remuneration rates for the newly elected Council;
+- A review shall be undertaken each term of Council to determine the remuneration rates for the newly elected Council;

 - A review of a comparator group of municipalities of sufficient size to provide a meaningful sample shall be used to undertake such a review;